Data Centers in Leipzig

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are centrally located to serve the Leipzig-Halle Airport logistics hub and major manufacturing plants for Porsche and BMW.
+Proximity To Key Business Districts: Data centers are centrally located to serve the Leipzig-Halle Airport logistics hub and manufacturing plants for Porsche and BMW.
 This proximity is vital for automated production lines and real-time supply chain management.

 Regional Market Reach: A facility in Leipzig effectively serves the entire Free State of Saxony and neighboring Thuringia.
-It provides a strategic gateway for reaching a combined population of over 6 million people with minimal network hops.
+It provides a strategic gateway for reaching a population of over 6 million people with minimal network hops.

 Natural Disaster Risk